 Due to Zhan getting taken six rounds far earlier in his career, many say he should take the crown.

-This feat had earned him the moniker from some fans.
-But since our article was released, other Kazakh boxing enthusiasts, including some Golovkin fans, have stated there’s another top division puncher they consider to be the 200 pounds plus version of GGG.
+Dychko’s previous feat had earned him the moniker from some fans.
+But since then, other Kazakh boxing enthusiasts – including some Golovkin fans, have stated Kossobutskiy deserves the honor.

-Zhan Kossobutskiy, a 31-year-old southpaw battering ram from Kostanay, is the man they believe is the biggest hitter of all Kazakh’s heavyweight stars.
+A 33-year-old southpaw battering ram from Kostanay, Kossobutskiy is the man they believe is the biggest hitter of all Kazakh’s heavyweight stars.

-Ranked above Dychko at number one, Kossobutskiy has halted thirteen of fourteen opponents, the last of which was the most impressive.
+Ranked above Dychko at number one, Kossobutskiy has halted all but one of his eighteen opponents, the last of which was the most impressive.

-Just this past week, Kossobutskiy took out Polish veteran hardman Kamil Sokolowski, a notorious stickler for going the distance and giving up and coming fighters problems.
+Zhan took out former Deontay Wilder foe Johann Duhaupas in five rounds.
+He’s also stopped Polish veteran hardman Kamil Sokolowski, a notorious stickler for going the distance and giving up-and-coming fighters problems at his peak.

-Sokolowski has fought 29 times as a pro and Kossobutskiy was able to become only the third man to stop him with a final round ending.
+Sokolowski has fought 29 times as a pro, and Kossobutskiy became only the third man to stop him with a final round ending.

-Going the distance with bruisers the likes of Lucas Browne, Nathan Gorman, David Price, Martin Bakole, and others, only Dillian Whyte and Gorman himself were able to get the job done early.
+Going the distance with bruisers like Lucas Browne, Nathan Gorman, David Price, Martin Bakole, and others, only Dillian Whyte and Gorman himself could get the job done early.

-Nick Webb, a man who was tipped to be a British champion, was one of six previously undefeated heavyweight stars beaten by Sokolowski.
+Nick Webb, a man tipped as a British champion, was one of six previously undefeated heavyweight stars beaten by Sokolowski.

 So the fact Kossobutskiy was able to finish him bodes well for a future rise to the top end of the weight division.

-Half of his wins have come in the first round, with four in the second.
-And only one man – Sokolowski, was able to see the seventh round.
+Seven of his wins have come in the first round, with a few more in the second.
+And only one man, Sokolowski, saw the seventh round when reaching the tenth.

 It seems Kazakhstan has a conveyor belt of sluggers coming through.
-With all seven registered pro’s currently undefeated.
+With the top six of eight registered pros currently undefeated.